Assessing AT&T's Debt And Dividend Safety By End Of Q1 2020 (NYSE:T)

 Investor Takeaway

-While it's impossible to predict the length and depth of the COVID-19 pandemic and the impact on AT&T's business an in-depth assessment of AT&T's debt schedule using a conservative scenario shows that AT&T is well equipped to pay its dividend and service ALL its debt at maturity until end of year 2025.
+While it's impossible to predict the length and depth of the COVID-19 pandemic and the impact on AT&T's business an in-depth assessment of AT&T's debt schedule using a conservative scenario shows that AT&T is well equipped to pay its dividend and service ALL its debt at maturity until end of the year 2025.

 The underlying assumption is that AT&T will continue to generate strong free cash flow in the years to come despite a massive decline projected for 2020.
-Resiliency of its wireless, broadband and to lesser extent its enterprise business will fuel this cash generation.
+Resiliency of its wireless, broadband, and to a lesser extent its enterprise business will fuel this cash generation.
 The uncertainty surrounding HBO Max and ongoing cord-cutting cannot be stressed enough but baring a sudden collapse or utter failure it poses no meaningful risk to the debt schedule and dividend safety.

-The question to invest into AT&T should not be answered by looking at AT&T's debt but rather at how its business is performing.
+The question to invest in AT&T should not be answered by looking at AT&T's debt but rather at how its business is performing.
 As long as AT&T remains the cash generator we are used to, debt won't be the problem.

 Following this week's sell-off the stock is yielding over close to 7% once again.
 In this fickle and highly volatile stock market that 7% yield window of opportunity could close any time although it does not appear that likely at this stage.